VCNinc/configuration/README.md

 [Modular](https://github.com/modular) |
 [Modulo](https://github.com/modulo)

-The Fast Modular Networking Arithmetic Core (config) package is a core component of Modular.
-It performs the modular arithmetic calculations that are used by nodes to determine how to route messages and ensure total network coverage.
+The Modular Configuration (config) package is a core component of Modular.
+It contains a modular network configuration handler/wrapper to store, manage, and validate modular network configurations.

 Modular is a an open-source standard for decentralized social communication.
 It aims to solve the issues of censorship, deplatforming, intrusive adveritsing, poor user privacy that are prevalent on centralized social media platforms.
 Users on a Modular Network can communicate with eachother across the world without any centralized point of failure.